SiaFoundation/siad/doc/api/index.html.md

 The file mode / permissions of the file.
 Users who download this file will be presented a file with this mode.
 If no mode is set, the default of 0644 will be used.

+**monetization** | string
+A json encoded array of monetizers.
+Each monetizer contains contains an address and a payout amount.
+The specified amount has to be >0H.

 **root** | bool
 Whether or not to treat the siapath as being relative to the root directory.
 If